How Spending Less Can Cost You More

 Think about it, what’s your first reaction when you come across a website from 2001?
 Thank you, next.

 Not investing in a flawless digital media presence

-Whether it’s because you think you don’t need social media because you’re already busy enough or because you just don’t understand how it works, not using the technological advances out there to your advantage will not only cost you money, but exposure as well.
-If you don’t put yourself out there, who’s going to know your exist?
+Whether it’s because you think you don’t need social media because you’re already busy enough or because you just don’t understand how it works, not using the technological advances out there to your advantage will not only cost you money but exposure as well.
+If you don’t put yourself out there, who’s going to know you exist?

 This ends up being a money pit, you will have to consistently put money back into repairs and maintenance.